fluent/fluent-plugin-opensearch/README.OpenSearchInput.md

 ### infinite_check_connection

 The parameter infinite checking on connection availability with Elasticsearch or opensearch hosts, every  request_timeout (default 5) seconds.
-The default value is `true,`.
-But if value is `false` then checking of connection will be only 3 times
+The default value is `true`.

 ```
 infinite_check_connection true